lake-wg/authz/draft-selander-lake-authz.md

 ## Stateless Operation of V

-V may act statelessly in respect to U.
+V may act statelessly in respect to U: the state of the EDHOC session started by U may be dropped at V until an authorization from W is received.
 Once V receives the EDHOC message_1 from U, it forwards it unmodified to W in the form of a Voucher Request.
 V encapsulates the internal state that it needs to respond to U and sends it to W together with EDHOC message_1.
 This state typically contains U's IP address and port number, together with any other implementation-specific parameter needed by V to respond to U.
+At this point, V can drop the EDHOC session that was initiated by U.

 V MUST encrypt and authenticate the encapsulated state using a uniformly-distributed (pseudo-)random key, known only to itself.
 How V serializes and encrypts its internal state is out of scope of this specification.